tldr-pages/tldr/pages/common/mount.md

 # mount

 > Provides access to an entire filesystem in one directory.
+More information: https://manned.org/mount/a879c886

 - Show all mounted filesystems: